masoudahg00/metamask-mobile/docs/readme/api-logging.md

 ### Enabling The Monitor

-You can enable API call logging by setting the `LOG_API_CALLS=true` environment variable when starting the app:
+You can enable API call logging by setting the `LOG_API_CALLS=true` environment variable when starting the app:4cf37edb8c3805a8854f82522c8482ba1418491f

 ```bash
 LOG_API_CALLS=true yarn start:ios